Netflix/genie/README.md

 Genie
 =====

-Genie provides REST-ful APIs to run Hadoop, Hive and Pig jobs, and to manage multiple Hadoop resources and perform job submissions across them.
+Genie provides REST-ful APIs to run a variety of jobs types Hadoop, Pig, Hive, Presto, Sqoop and more.
+It also provides APIs for managing many distributed processing cluster configurations as well as commands and applications.

 Documentation
 -------------